LWFlouisa/WeaverNewsletter/_posts/2022-05-08-racismofpostmoderntheories.md

 And that doesnt exclude other forms of advocacy post modernism has tried consuming.
 More on that later.

 Sorry Fred Hampton, but your a Cis Black Male.
 But unlike you, I dont consider any race superior to any other.

+You can hear these anti German, anti French, anti-Italian people seeth because to them there is only black and white theories of descrimination.
+Making my own efforts to overcome my issues with French people basically pointless.

+We need a great awakening for Southern Europeans and Asian people.